AlainJoss/datathon_ubs/README.md

 Findings:

 Both analysis gave us different results:
-The "find_outliers" show us that the first method mainly relied on  in order

 "Relevant Features" showed that, likes_per_content_weekly_change and comments_per_likes_weekly_change were the most relevant ones, while in "find_outliers" identified comments_per_likes and its moving averages as the most relevant ones.